 Trim the Fur on Your Cat's Feet

-Long haired cats often have a lot of fur in between their toes.
-If you can keep the fur on their feet.
-By keeping this foot fur trimmed, litter and poop will have less to stick to and will instead stay in the litter box.
+Long-haired cats often have a lot of fur in between their toes.
+If you can keep the fur on their feet trimmed, this means less material for litter and poop will have less to stick to and will instead stay in the litter box.